magnum357i/mpv-dualsubtitles/README.md

 ### Searching

-Set up the following options to auto-load subtitles from folders.
+Configure the following options to automatically load subtitles from folders.

 1) **mpv.conf**